 Are you just going to tell me to eat out of Tupperware or that I can’t have carbs anymore?

-Many people hesitate to inquire about nutrition coaching since they’re worried that they’ll be told to pack all their meals for the rest of their life, stop eating at restaurants with friends, or never even look at a slice of bread again.
+Many people hesitate to inquire about nutrition coaching since they’re worried that they’ll be told to never look at a slice of bread, pack all their meals for the rest of their life, and stop eating at restaurants with friends.

 Instead, we recognize that nutrition coaching is all about making real world decisions and understanding trade-offs.

-For other people who are working professionals who want to maintain a social life, we are able to help people understand which choices actually matter for improving their results in the gym—and which ones are just causing them to unnecessarily stress about what they’re eating on the weekends.
+For other people who are working professionals who want to maintain a social life, we are able to help people understand which choices actually matter for improving results in the gym—and which ones are just causing unnecessarily stress on the weekends.

 I don’t want to lose weight—I just want to perform better.
-Is this right for me?
+Is there a nutrition program for me?